websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay/tuning-liferay.md

 There are several ways to tune Liferay's performance.
 This involves configuring the Java Virtual Machine and frameworks that support the Liferay application, monitoring performance and resources, and adjusting settings to meet your needs.
 Here's an overview of the tuning topics.

-## Disable Developer Settings
+## Disabling Developer Settings

-Here are some of the ways Liferay and its supporting frameworks facilitate development:
+Some developer features aren't intended for production and must therefore be disabled to optimize performance.
+These include features that do these things:

 * Accommodate debuggers
 * Perform system checks
 * Upgrade data on startup automatically
 * Poll for code changes to apply automatically

-These features help during development but slow down performance.
-They're not intended for production environments and must therefore be disabled to optimize performance.
 Start with disabling all developer Portal Properties.

 ### Portal Developer Properties